nikola-lazic/VB6-V-Belt-Drive-Calculator-and-3D-model-Generator/README.md

 </br>Software features:
 - V-Belt Pulley Calculation, including
     - Normal profile according to ISO 4184: 1992 / DIN 2215: 1998
-    - Narrow profile accoridng to DIN 7753
+    - Narrow profile according to DIN 7753
-- Possiblity to use stronger profiles after calculation
+- Possibility to use stronger profiles after calculation
 - Generating calculation report in Word (.doc)
 - Generating calculated 3D model of drive pulley and/or driven pulley in SolidWorks
 - Generating 3D model of drive pulley and/or driven pulley independently of the calculation